robertmand/FAIR-DaSH/_episodes/ep2.md

 ![By indexing your dataset, you can retrieve it using its PID](../fig/img55.png)

-> ## Exercise1: Indexing dataset in the data repository
+> ## Exercise 1: Indexing dataset in the data repository
 > [FAIRcookbook](https://faircookbook.elixir-europe.org/) is an online open resource wth quick know-how (recipes) that help you to make and keep your data > > FAIR.
 Among others it includes information about how to index dataset general data-repositories.
 > The building unit of FAIR cookbook is called a recipe, The recipe is the term used to describe instructions for how to FAIRify your data.
 As you see in the > image, the structure of each recipe includes these main items **Figure 2**:
 > 1- Graphical overview which is the mindmap for the recipe